MeteoSwiss/probtest/README.md

 ./setup_miniconda.sh
 source miniconda/bin/activate
 ```
-which requires the source minconda.
+which requires to source minconda.

 The pinned requirements can be installed by
 ```console